Cariuma Shoes Review

-To give you the full picture in this Cariuma shoes review, we hunted for customer feedback both on and off the brand site.
+To give you the full picture in this Cariuma shoes review, I hunted for customer feedback both on and off the brand site.

-The OCA Low sneaker has a particularly high rating on the site: 4.89/5 from 300 Cariuma shoes reviews.
+I found that the OCA Low sneaker has a particularly high rating on the site: 4.89/5 from 6,000 Cariuma shoes reviews.
 US Magazine featured Cariuma and suggests that they may be more comfortable than Allbirds and Rothys.
 Similarly, Mens Journal praised the eco-friendly design in its Cariuma sneakers review and described them as “our new favorite shoes.”

-Cariuma has a rating of 3.5/5 on Trustpilot.
+Cariuma has a rating of 3.7/5 on Trustpilot from 43 shoppers.
 Many customers said in their Cariuma review that they loved the fit of the shoes and how comfortable they are.
-Yet negative experience with customer service brought this rating down.
+One wrote:

-A Cariuma shoes review found that the products fit true to size, so they shouldn’t differ drastically from what you’re used to.
+Getting the right size shoe matters, so I set out to find if Cariuma runs true to size.
+In one Cariuma shoes review I landed on, I read that the products do fit true to size, so they shouldn’t differ drastically from what you’re used to.
 However, if your shoe size tends to vary, they do recommend that you size up.

 Where to Buy Cariuma Shoes